deansher/Cy/doc/social_coding.md

-Social Coding in Staque
+Social Coding in Cy
 =======================

-A Staque account is typically tied to a Github account and a LinkedIn account.
+A Cy account is typically tied to a Github account and a LinkedIn account.

-Each Staque developer has a reputation score and an achievement score.
-The reputation score is based on a combination of LinkedIn activity (such as endorsements), Github activity, and Staque activity.
+Each Cy developer has a reputation score and an achievement score.
+The reputation score is based on a combination of LinkedIn activity (such as endorsements), Github activity, and Cy activity.
 The achievement score is based on the combined quality score of packages the developer has written.

-Each Staque package has a quality score.
+Each Cy package has a quality score.
 This is based on thoroughness of contracts, test coverage, amount of use, adherence to contracts in use, and social activity.

-Each Staque package is surrounded with social activity such as tags, questions and answers, third-party tests, third-party contracts, bug reports, etc.
+Each Cy package is surrounded with social activity such as tags, questions and answers, third-party tests, third-party contracts, bug reports, etc.

-When searching (explicitly or -- more typically -- implicitly in the IDE) for a Staque package, the package API is used similarly to Hoogle and the social activity improves keyword matching.
+When searching (explicitly or -- more typically -- implicitly in the IDE) for a Cy package, the package API is used similarly to Hoogle and the social activity improves keyword matching.
 Ranking of search results is based on a combination of relevance, package quality, and developer scores.

-The Staque social environment makes it easy to request proposals for freelance coding by specifying a contract, a test coverage level, optionally a dollar amount, and optionally minimum developer reputation and achievement scores.
+The Cy social environment makes it easy to request proposals for freelance coding by specifying a contract, a test coverage level, optionally a dollar amount, and optionally minimum developer reputation and achievement scores.